My eldest wants to work (he might not realise this yet), so we’ve been looking at jobs for teens. What’s available and what’s suitable.

 A beginner assistant coach needs beginner coach accreditation, but it’s a straightforward process if you have a good knowledge of gymnastics.
 Ask at your local YMCA.

 There are loads of jobs in hotels for teens, including in housekeeping, room service, reception and restaurants.
 Phone direct to see what’s available.

 22. Information assistant

 Large department stores employ people to show customers around and handle incoming calls and enquiries.
 It could be you!
 Or you could spray the perfume!

 23. Kitchen hand

 Restaurants all over the country are crying out for kitchen hands.
 You will do the dishes and keep the place spotless.
-It’s a hard job, but the hours fit around school well for most kids.
+It’s a hard job, but the hours fit well around school for most kids.

-Being a labourer for a tradie is a great summer holidays job.
+Being a labourer for a tradie is a great summer holidays or weekend job.
 It will certainly get you into shape.
 Phone a few local tradies to see if they need someone.
 (For phone numbers, check your mailbox for magnets – tradies are weirdly big on those.)

 25. Lawn mowing

 A set fee for a regular mow is a time-honoured way for a teen to make some cash.
 You can add extra gardening jobs to your visit to increase your cash flow: weeding, edging, pruning, etc.